Dolphiq/craft3-plugin-sitemap/README.md

-# sitemap plugin for Craft CMS 3.x
+# Xml Sitemap plugin for Craft CMS 3.x

 Craft 3 plugin that provides an easy way to enable and manage a xml sitemap for search engines like Google